Eadrom/arch_mate/README.md

 # arch_mate
 PKGBUILD's for MATE in Arch Linux's

-This is currently updated with a cron job (with the script ./update.sh)
+You can install with mate-meta-1.15-gtk3 package in the aur

 Features: